anshulverma/gradle-estilo-plugin/README.md

   source 'google' // starting point for checkstyle checks (other option: 'sun')

   ignoreWarnings true // ignore checkstyle warning and let the build continue

+  toolVersion '6.12.1' // set version of checkstyle to use

   // this block provides a DSL that allows you to
   // override, remove or extend checks of the source file